Geocodio/docs/source.html.md

 You can retrieve the state legislative districts for an address or coordinate using `stateleg` in the `fields` query parameter.
 The `stateleg-next` can be used to retrieve state legislative districts based on upcoming district changes.

 The field will return both the *house* and *senate* state legislative district (also known as *lower* and *upper*) with the full name and district number for each.
 For areas with a [unicameral legislature](http://en.wikipedia.org/wiki/Unicameralism) (such as Washington, DC or Nebraska), the `house` and `senate` keys return the same district.

+We will also return detailed information about the current legislators.
+For districts or states with at-large legislature (such as Washington DC and Puerto Rico), the at-large legislators are returned for all districts they are however returned last.

 ### Using `stateleg-next`